 ARTICLE 45.
-AMEND ZONING BYLAWS - SECTION 6 - USE REGULATIONS
+TO SEE IF THE TOWN WILL AMEND THE HANOVER ZONING BYLAWS UNDER SECTION 6 - USE REGULATIONS AS FOLLOWS:

-To see if the Town will amend the Zoning Bylaws under Section 6 - Use Regulations as follows: Section 6.110 - Business District - Uses Allowed - Under Item "K" delete the following "Medical uses to include medical outpatient clinic, health care facilities, and or medical offices or dentist offices.
+Section 6.110 - Business District - Uses Allowed - Under Item "K" delete the following "Medical uses to include medical outpatient clinic, health care facilities, and or medical offices or dentist offices.
 Allowed uses shall be in accordance with local, state and federal regulation"